sudarshna-patel/ah-promo-forecast/README.md

 3. Model input/output shape is consistent
 4. No retraining on new data for now – training is manual or on demand
 5. A single machine is sufficient (e.g., local dev, Docker, or lightweight cloud VM)
 6. Inference can be one-off or served via API
-7. Docker compatibility is required
-8. Model artifacts are stored locally
+7. Model artifacts are stored locally
-9. Model to be loaded only once
+8. Model to be loaded only once
-10. Read/write paths are relative
+9. Read/write paths are relative
-11. No actual CI/CD pipeline implemented, but will be discussed
+10. No actual CI/CD pipeline implemented, but will be discussed
-12. No need for complex orchestration tools
+11. No need for complex orchestration tools

+---

+## 📋 Requirements

+Make sure to have the following installed:

+- Docker / Podman
+- Python 3.11

+Python dependencies are listed in `requirements.txt`.

 ---